Thousands flee homes near N. Carolina fertilizer plant fire

 “We want to make sure that right now we’re evacuating everybody in this one-mile radius,” Winston-Salem Battalion Chief Patrick Grubbs told reporters early Tuesday.
 “There is still a potential for explosion.”

 Firefighters had pulled back from the scene due to the danger of the uncontrolled fire, leaving behind an unmanned truck to pump water on part of the site, Grubbs said.
-Authorities were also flying drones over periodically to assess the fire.
+Authorities also flew drones over periodically to assess the fire, and a state helicopter was going to take fire officials up for an aerial survey Tuesday morning.

-At least 90 firefighters, along with emergency personnel from other agencies, fought the fire for about two hours Monday night, but they had to retreat because of the large volume of ammonium nitrate on the site, Winston-Salem Fire Chief Trey Mayo said.
+At least 90 firefighters, along with emergency personnel from other agencies, fought the fire for about 90 minutes after it was discovered around 7 p.m.
+Monday, but they had to retreat because of the large volume of ammonium nitrate on the site, Winston-Salem Fire Chief Trey Mayo told reporters.
 The fire department said that firefighters could not flow enough water to be reasonably certain of keeping it cool enough to prevent a detonation.

-Grubbs warned that there was going to be a lot of smoke and poor air quality.
-He said that it could take some time for the fire to come under control.
+Mayo told reporters Tuesday morning that an estimated 500 tons of the combustible chemical used in fertilizer were housed at the plant and another 100 tons were in a rail car adjacent to it.
+He said that is more ammonium nitrate than was present at a deadly blast at a 2013 Texas fertilizer plant blastthat killed 15 people, most of them emergency personnel.

+“So if that doesn’t convey the gravity of the situation and how serious folks need to take it, I don’t know how else to verbalize that,” he said of the comparison.

 Michelle Shepherd, who lives blocks from the plant, told the Winston-Salem Journal that after hearing and feeling explosions and seeing the flames Monday night, she didn’t wait for the evacuation order to leave her house and head to a shelter opened by local authorities.